zmalone/chef-web-docs/source/errors-and-problems/partials/_validator.md

 ##### Troubleshooting Steps

-1. Check if there's a file named "ORGANIZATION-validator.pem" in the following locations:
+Check if the file referenced in `validation_key` above (usually `ORGANIZATION-validator.pem`) exists in one of the following locations:

         ~/.chef
         ~/projects/current_project/.chef